Starting a Dental Practice: A Complete Step-by-Step Guide + Downloadable Checklist

 10. Navigating Legal Requirements: Applying for Permits and Licenses

-Consider buying memberships in professional organizations if you think it is necessary or beneficial to your practice.
+Consider buying memberships in professional organizations if necessary or beneficial to your practice.
 As a dentist, you may join dental organizations and your local Chamber of Commerce to get to know other local entrepreneurs.
 Laws and regulations vary from state to state, so be sure to research this final step carefully and to leave sufficient budgeting and time before opening to obtain these required permits.

 Once you have plotted out and executed the above ten steps, you can complete your final pre-opening checklist, which includes some smaller details and many final pre-opening tasks.
 Keep reading to find a refined checklist with the smaller steps in between, including the final pre-opening tasks.